-Setting Support Try your Best Act safely Respect J Each other • Whole School Look after each other Encourage everyone's efforts Persist Think positive Have a go Act in a sensible way Walk everywhere Follow instructions Use good manners Be friendly to everyone.
+- 16 - PBS Student Matrix Support Each Other Try Your Best Act Safely Respect Whole School Look after each other Encourage everyone's efforts Persist Think positive Have a go Act in a sensible way Walk everywhere Follow instructions Use good manners Be friendly to everyone.
 Play Areas Co-operate with others Include and look after others Report injuries to duty teacher Be honest Involve myself in games and activities Be a problem solver.
 Use the three tells.
 Keep in-bounds areas.
 Show good sportsmanship.
 Play safe games Use equipment safely Be sun-smart Always wear shoes.
 Walk on Yellow footpaths.
 Play in the correct age jungle gym area.
 Leave sticks alone.
 Say no to "bullies" Respect other people's games.
 Look after our school gardens Treat others as you would like to be treated.
 Put rubbish in the correct bins.
 Be water wise when using the bubblers Return sport equipment.
 Classrooms Care for each other Share equipment Perform activities according to class rules.
 Work hard Be prepared and ready for learning.
 Wear school uniform.
 Put things away.
 Try new things.
 Water bottles encouraged inside.
 Ask for help Keep your hands feet and objects to yourself.
 Ask permission to leave Walk and move quietly inside Follow instructions Look after classroom furniture and equipment.
 Talk politely.
 Use manners Wait your turn to speak.
 Raise my hand to speak when in a big group.
 Maintain eye contact.
-Show consideration Going Places in the school Line up with a partner in a friendly way.
-Be ready for your teacher.
+Show consideration Transitions Line up with a partner in a friendly way.
+Be aware of the spare and need of others Be ready for your teacher.
 Have everything you need.
+Tidy belongings during day.
+Return to class promptly after exiting.
 Only take items requested.
 Move in an orderly manner.
-Walk quietly past rooms.
+Walk inside Walk quietly past rooms.
 Be on time.
 Enter building with bag as directed at 9am.
 Shoes on unless directed by teacher in wet weather.
+Look at art work with your eyes.
 Excursions Be a friend to everyone in your group.
 Participate Help at duty times Have everything you need.
 Practice self care Think before you act Only take items requested.
 Move in an orderly manner.
 Respect all persons outside or school community.
 Be on time.
-Passage Be aware of the space and need of others.
-Tidy bag, jumper and other belongings throughout the day.
-Return to classroom promptly after exiting.
-Walk inside Line up and wait against the wall side of the corridor.
-Move quietly.
-Look at artworks with your eyes.
-Office/ Staffroom Greet staff and show courtesy Hand in lunch orders and notes promptly at 9:00am.
+Office/Staffroom Greet staff and show courtesy Hand in lunch orders and notes promptly at 9:00am.
 If no-one is at the office, return to your classroom.
 Use manners when talking to staff.
 Wait your turn to speak.
 Knock at staffroom door and wait to be invited before entering.
 Entry and Exit out of school Be a role model for others.
 Exit school building at the correct doorway.
 Set a good example for other students Leave school on time.
 Listen to the bus driver and teacher on duty.
 Follow the bus code of conduct.
 Use covered shelters in wet weather.
 Leave classroom at correct bell times.
 Walk to the bus line Wear safety gear when riding bikes and scooters.
 Stay seated on the bus.
 Cross road safely.
 Act appropriately.
 Keep banned items out of school.
 Toilets Go with a partner (Preps) Use toilets before school and in my breaks.
 Practice good hygiene.
 Use toilets appropriately.
 Respect others privacy.
 Use a quiet voice.
 Treat facilities with respect.